isomerpages/ogp-buildforgood/_get-involved/Join our finale.md

 *   Opening speech by Li Hongyi, Director of OGP
 *   Product pitches by our 13 teams
 *   Announcement of the winning teams
-*   Closing speech by Minister Josephine Teo
+*   Closing speech by Minister Josephine Teo - Minister for Communications and Information and Minister-in-charge of Smart Nation and Cybersecurity

 ### Our Judging Panel
 *   Low Yen Ling - Minister of State for Culture, Community and Youth and Minister of State for Trade and Industry